10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 ## Helpers

-In the `helpers.js` file, create the functionality that will allow node to read from and write information to your file using the `fs` or `file system` package that is automatically included with NodeJS:
+In the `helpers.js` file, create the functionality that will allow the application to read from and write information to your file using the `fs` or `file system` package that is automatically included with NodeJS:

 ```js
 const { readFileSync, writeFileSync } = require('fs');